 — Derek Elias (@DerekBovenue69) October 26, 2016

 Recent Oilers history hasn’t been kind to goalies.
 In fact, it’s been their Achilles heel for the past decade.
-But they have a young man in Cam Talbot who has been outstanding so far as an Oiler.
-Will he one day be included on the list of best Oilers goalies of all-time?
+They had a young man in Cam Talbot who had been outstanding as an Oiler, but they traded him to the Calgary Flames on Feb.
+16 2019.